Theme

 Why it is included here

-Lifehubber includes VoxCPM2 because it appears to represent a fuller speech-generation stack in one release, spanning multilingual output, voice shaping, and cloning workflows that are increasingly relevant across voice AI projects.
+Lifehubber includes VoxCPM2 because its release brings together a fuller speech-generation stack, spanning multilingual output, voice shaping, and cloning workflows that are increasingly relevant across voice AI projects.

 Source links